-Wild pigs—also called wild hogs, wild boar or feral pigs—are an invasive species in Indiana.
-Wild pigs have either been illegally released or were formerly domesticated pigs allowed to become feral (see IAC 9-3018.6 for full definition).
+Wild hogs—also called wild pigs, wild boar, or feral swine—are an invasive species in Indiana.
+Wild hogs have either been illegally released or were formerly domesticated pigs allowed to become feral (see 312 IAC 9-3-18.6 for full definition).
 These animals pose significant threats to both agricultural and ecological health.

 Distribution and Abundance

-There is no established population of wild pigs in Indiana.
-The home territory of a wild pig is around 10 square miles.
-They nest in dense vegetation and thickets.
+There is no established population of wild hogs in Indiana.
+The home territory of a wild hog is around 10 square miles.

-Wild pigs are opportunistic feeders.
-They prefer acorns and hickory and beech nuts in the fall.
-Other food items include grasses, leaves, berries, fruits, insects, crops, insects, crayfish, frogs, salamanders, snakes, mice, eggs of ground-nesting birds, young rabbits, fawns and young livestock, such as lambs and goats.
-Pig activity along streams and rivers can muddy up the water, covering fish spawning beds in silt and decreasing oxygen levels.
+Wild hogs are opportunistic feeders.
+They prefer mast crops (acorns, hickory nuts, and beech nuts) in the fall.
+Other food items include grasses, roots, berries, fruits, insects, crops, crayfish, frogs, salamanders, snakes, mice, eggs of ground-nesting birds, young rabbits, fawns, and young livestock, such as lambs and goats.

 Management and Control

-A landowner, tenant, or other person with written permission of the landowner can shoot or trap a wild hog on that landowner’s private property without a permit.
+A landowner, tenant, or other person with written permission from the landowner can shoot or trap a wild hog on that landowner’s private property without a permit.
 Be sure to check local ordinances before using a firearm.
-If trapped, the hog must be killed at the trap site or euthanized immediately after moving it from the trap site.
+If trapped, the hog must be killed at the trap site or euthanized immediately.
 However, wild hogs cannot be offered for compensation of any kind for hunting or taking purposes and cannot be released into the wild.
-A person cannot charge a service fee for shooting, trapping or removing a wild hog from private property unless the person has a nuisance wild animal control permit from the Division of Fish & Wildlife.
+A person cannot charge a service fee for shooting, trapping, or removing a wild hog from private property unless the person has a nuisance wild animal control permit from the Division of Fish & Wildlife.

 The DNR, in cooperation with the USDA-APHIS Wildlife Services and the Indiana State Board of Animal Health (BOAH), are working with impacted landowners in providing technical information to control wild hog populations.
 The DNR, BOAH and USDA-APHIS Wildlife Services do not provide information on where to hunt wild hogs in Indiana as part of this cooperative work with landowners.

-If I see wild pigs, what should I do?
+If I see wild hogs, what should I do?

-Individuals observing wild pigs are asked to contact one of the following to report the approximate location and number of hogs observed:
+Individuals observing wild hogs are asked to contact one of the following to report the approximate location and number of hogs observed:

 - Indiana USDA-WS at 855-386-0370